Anthropological Studies

 Overview

-The Anthropological Studies Program is offered by National Museum of Ethnology.
-Students will conduct research on the diverse cultures of humankind in various parts of the world from prehistoric times to the present.
-From the perspective of cultural anthropology, ethnology, and related fields, student will be instructed in ethnographic research that describes and analyzes specific cultures and in cross-cultural research that compares cultures from specific perspectives.
-The goal is for students to complete their dissertation by utilizing data obtained through field research as well as specimens, audio-visual materials, and literature of the National Museum of Ethnology.
+The Anthropological Studies Program offered at the National Museum of Ethnology provides education and research on the diverse cultures that humans have developed in different parts of the world from prehistoric times to the present.
+From the perspectives of cultural anthropology, ethnology, and related disciplines, the program conducts ethnographic research that describes and analyzes particular cultures, as well as cross-cultural research that compares cultures from specific viewpoints.
+Students pursue their research with the aim of completing a doctoral dissertation, making use of data obtained through fieldwork as well as the collections of the National Museum of Ethnology, including artifacts, visual and audio materials, and documentary resources.

-This program consists only of a three-year doctoral program for students who have obtained a master's degree or those who are recognized as having equivalent to master’s degree or higher academic ability.
-Students will study at the National Museum of Ethnology, located in Suita City, Osaka.
+This program consists solely of a doctoral course (the latter stage of the doctoral program) and admits students who have obtained a master’s degree or who are recognized as having academic ability equivalent to or higher than that level.
+Students enrolled in the program carry out their study and research activities at the National Museum of Ethnology, located in Suita City, Osaka.

 Students having a lively discussion